oderby/owenderby.com/content/blog/2016-election-pa-results.md

     caption="Fig 3.
 Stacked bar chart of marginal votes by winning party." >}}

 Now, here's where things start to get interesting.
 Comparing Figure 3 with Figure 2 tells a striking story.
-While Clinton garnered as nearly as many marginal votes as Obama did in '12 (she was short by 3,728 votes), Trump earned 75% more than Romney (Trump gained 353,065 additional votes).
+While Clinton garnered nearly as many marginal votes as Obama did in '12 (she was short by 3,728 votes), Trump earned 75% more than Romney (Trump gained 353,065 additional votes).
 And Trump won these additional votes from nearly the same counties as Romney (only 4 counties